 As has been already mentioned EA Networks has a significant amount of underground cable and this is increasing as LV overhead lines require reconstruction.
-The Methven, Chertsey, Fairton, Mt Somers, Mayfield, Barrhill, and Rangitata Huts urban areas are completely underground.
-Approximately 90% of Ashburton, 75% of hinds, and 60% of Rakaia are underground by area.
+The Methven, Chertsey, Fairton, Mt Somers, Mayfield, Barrhill, Lauriston, and Rangitata Huts urban areas are completely underground.
+Approximately 93% of Ashburton, 73% of Hinds, and 74% of Rakaia are underground by circuit length.